 Get help if you need it

 Hopefully, these tools can save you time and stress at tax time and throughout the year.
 But just because you have these tools, doesn’t mean you have to shoulder the burden of doing your taxes alone.
-It’s always a good idea to consult a tax professional if there’s anything you come across in the filing process that you’re unsure about.
+It’s always a good idea to consult a tax professional if you have questions during the filing process.

 If you’re self-employed or a small business owner looking for more tips to help your small business, you might like some of our other blogs.